Nolan Arenado Player Props: Cardinals vs. Yankees

 Nolan Arenado At The Plate

-- Among the qualified hitters in MLB, he ranks 43rd in batting average, 93rd in on-base percentage, and 32nd in slugging.
+- Among qualifying batters in MLB action, he ranks 47th in batting average, 90th in on-base percentage, and 34th in slugging.

-- In 70.1% of his 77 games this season, Arenado has picked up at least one hit.
-He's also had 23 multi-hit games.
+- Arenado is batting .333 with one homer during his last outings and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.